General Guide for Google Workspace

 The option to retract a message will only be available for the set time you specified.
 If you also click on any other option within Gmail, your message will delivered and you can no longer have the option to retract.

-If you prefer to use a desktop (AKA a "thick client") email program such as Microsoft Outlook, Thunderbird, Apple Mail, etc., please check the instructions for supported IMAP clients here.
+If you prefer to use a desktop (AKA a "thick client") email program such as Microsoft Outlook, Thunderbird, Apple Mail, etc., please check the instructions for supported IMAP clients.

 Ryerson will not be migrating users’ desktop email clients (such as Outlook and Thunderbird) to Google.
-However, Google offers a migration tool that you can download to help you migrate desktop email clients independently.
+However, Google offers a migration tool, external link that you can download to help you migrate desktop email clients independently.
 You can download the migration tool here:

-https://tools.google.com/dlpage/outlookmigration, external link You can also use Gmail Loader to help you through this process: http://www.marklyon.org/gmail/, external link.
+You can also use Gmail Loader, external link to help you through this process.

 Yes.
 Multiple address books, your personal contacts and groups will all be migrated and available in Google under "My Contacts."

-Ryerson University has signed a contract with Google and is using the G Suite For Education edition.
+Ryerson University has signed a contract with Google and is using the Google Workspace For Education edition.
 This is different from the consumer version that your personal email account is set up on.
 This educational version will not do any data mining, or present you with advertisements.
-When you are logged into your Ryerson G Suite account on the web interface, you will see Ryerson branding at the top of the page.
+When you are logged into your Ryerson Google Workspace account on the web interface, you will see Ryerson branding at the top of the page.

 That being said, there are several ways you can log into both accounts.
-For instructions on how to do this go to: https://mail.google.com/support/bin/answer.py?hl=en&answer=69570, external link.
+Here are instructions, external link on how to do this.
 However, the easiest way to prevent confusion is to open up multiple browsers (Firefox and Chrome, I.E. etc.) to log into different accounts.

 The trash folder will NOT migrate, so make sure to move all important mail out of the Trash folder.
 Please note that the Trash folder in your new Ryerson Gmail account will automatically be purged every 30 days.